Reading: Vocabulary in Context (Extensive & Nuanced): C1 Lesson 3: Recognizing and Understanding Complex Idiomatic and Figurative Language

 1. The Extended Metaphor

-What it is: A metaphor that does not just appear in one sentence, but is developed with more detail over several sentences or a full paragraph.
+This is a metaphor that doesn't just appear in one sentence, but is developed over a full paragraph to create a sustained, powerful image.

 The argument about the new policy was a storm.
 At first, there were only distant rumbles of disagreement.
-Soon, the winds of angry accusations began to blow from all sides.
+Soon, the winds of angry accusations began to blow.
 By the end of the meeting, a full-blown hurricane of insults had erupted, leaving a landscape of ruined professional relationships in its wake.

 2. Common Business & Professional Idioms

-Example 1: "The first draft of the report is not good enough.
+"The first draft of the report isn't good enough.
 We need to go back to the drawing board."

-Meaning: To start a project or plan over again from the beginning because the first attempt failed.
+(Meaning: To start a project over again from the beginning.)

-Meaning: To avoid talking about the main topic or answering a direct question.
+(Meaning: To avoid talking about the main topic.)

 3. Understatement & Euphemism